jariperttunen/lukeghg/CRFREPORTER_ANNUAL_CHECK.md

 `KP.B Article 3.4 Activities -> KP.B.1 Forest Management -> Carbon stock change ->
 Emissions and removals from natural disturbances -> Total natural disturbances`

-Each year a new element (node) must be created for `Total natural disturbances`.
-Then for each item of the new element the corresponding
-UID identifier must be retrieved from the CRFReporter Simple xml and handed over to the GHG inventory.
+Each year a new element (node) must be created for *Total natural disturbances*.
+Then for each item of the new element the corresponding UID identifier must be retrieved from the CRFReporter Simple xml and handed over to the GHG inventory.

 **Tips**: write nonsense values, nine in total, only for the year 1990 that are not likely to appear anywhere in any sector of the inventory.
-Export simple xml and find the nonsense values in the xml.
+Export CRFReporter simple xml and find the nonsense values in the xml.
 This guides close to the UIDs needed.
-Use `pretty-print-xml.py` to make Simple xml human readable with line breaks and indentations.
+Use `pretty-print-xml.py` to make the simple xml human readable with line breaks and indentations.

 ## HWP Activity data